wosta/github-/README.md

 ### AppUpdate
 * https://github.com/apptality/ATAppUpdater Checks if there is a newer version of your app in the AppStore and alerts the user to update.
 * https://github.com/ArtSabintsev/Harpy  Notify users when a new version of your iOS app is available, and prompt them with the App Store link. http://www.sabintsev.com **2k**
+* https://github.com/nicklockwood/iVersion Library for dynamically checking for updates to Mac/iPhone App Store apps from within the application and notifying users about the new release.
+Can also notify users about new features in the app the first time they launch after an upgrade. http://www.charcoaldesign.co.uk/source/cocoa#iversion **1.7k**

 ### Audio
 * https://github.com/hackiftekhar/IQAudioRecorderControllerA drop-in universal library allows to record audio within the app with a nice User Interface.